adent11/Engineering_4_Notebook/README.md

 ### Assignment Description

-In this assignment I made a function that allows you to do addition, subtraction, multiplication, division, and remainder division.
+In this assignment, I made a function that allows you to do addition, subtraction, multiplication, division, and remainder division.
 It takes three values as parameters, two numbers to do the operations with and a third value that determines which operation will be done on the other values.
 The spicy version added the ability to do factorials, which returns a list that includes the factorials of both numbers instead of just one number like the other operations.

 ### Evidence